crypticmac/McGregor/README.md

 # McGregor
-Main repo for the McGregor cryptocurrency
+Main repo for the McGregor cryptocurrency.